DataboyUsen/ReHLine-python/doc/source/tutorials/ReHLine_MF.rst

   \mathbf{q}_i \leftarrow \mathbf{q}^*_i

-3. Regularization Strength Conversion
+3. Regularization Conversion
 -------------------------------------
 The regularization in this algorithm is tuned via :math:`C` and :math:`\rho`.
-For users who prefer to set the penalty strength directly, the following equivalents can be used:
+For users who prefer to set the penalty strength directly, you may achieve conversion through the following formula:

 .. math::
         \lambda_{\text{user}} = \frac{\rho}{Cn}